App Center Quickstart

 - The App Center portal and click the Get Started button.

 Next, App Center prompts you to create a new account.
 On the page that opens, create a new App Center account using one of the following identity providers:

 Select the provider from the list of options on the page, and follow the prompts to authorize App Center to create an account using the selected service.

-Some older App Center accounts were created using an email address and password, but that option is no longer available for new App Center accounts.
+Some older App Center accounts were created using an email address and password, but that option isn't available for new accounts.

 About organizations and users

 App Center recognizes two types of entities: users and organizations.
 You just created a user account, and you can only see the apps you create and manage in App Center.
 If you work for an organization that is an App Center customer, you could be invited to join your organization's App Center Organization.
 Once you accept that invitation, you'll be able to see your own apps and your organization's apps in App Center.